loewexy/pdns-manager-website/content/quickstart.md

 on it, preferably with separate user credentials only for the DNS stuff.

+3. Use PHP in version 5.5 or above.

-3. Make sure that you have MySQL native driver installed and enabled:
+4. Make sure that you have MySQL native driver installed and enabled:

 PHP 5.X:
 ```